ZZZlax/.Alexander/README.md

 # Alex

+Alexander is a language learning tool designed for any skil levels.
+Translatle languages, search wikipedia in other languages, and learn to pronounce wordds from native speakers through the speech moodule.

+Future updates include a system for highlighting Nouns, Verbs, and the like as well as scroll over definitions and more.

 1. You will need to install python individually.
 On Ubuntu you may doing so by running the following command:

 sudo apt install python3